-The automotive industry is global, and is cyclical in the fact that it is sensitive to changes in economic and political conditions, including interest rates, inflation, foreign exchange, fuel prices, employment, real estate values, trade issues, international or domestic conflicts or wars or political crises, terrorist activities, developments in global markets, supply chain issues and epidemics or pandemics, for example, the recent Covid-19 Pandemic, and other factors.
+The automotive industry is global, and is cyclical also in the fact that it is sensitive to changes in economic and political conditions, including interest rates, inflation, foreign exchange, fuel prices, employment, real estate values, trade issues (including trade wars), tariffs real or threatened, international or domestic conflicts or wars or political crises, government regulation, terrorist activities, developments in global markets, supply chain issues, and epidemics or pandemics, for example, the recent COVID-19 Pandemic, and other factors.

 The Company operates in the midst of a volatile industry, which in the past has experienced a significant recession, particularly severe in North America and Europe.
-Current conditions (including those that arose in whole or in part as a result of the COVID-19 Pandemic or any variants, political and civil unrest or wars, inflation, supply chain issues, the global semi-conductor shortage and labour issues) continue or may continue to cause economic uncertainty about the future in different regions.
+Current conditions (including those that arose in whole or in part as a result of the COVID-19 Pandemic or any variants, political and civil unrest or wars, inflation, supply chain issues, the global semi-conductor shortage, tariff and trade issues, governmental regulation, electrification, and labour issues) continue or may continue to cause economic uncertainty about the future in different regions.
 It is uncertain what the Company's prospects will be in the future.
 While the Company believes it has sufficient liquidity and a strong balance sheet to deal with present economic conditions, lower sales and production volumes in certain areas may occur.
-It is unknown at this stage what the impact will be of the economic issues, supply chain issues, inflation and global trade or political issues on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes or pandemic or war or threatened or anticipated war or terrorist activities (see "Trade Policies and Resulting Impact" under "Automotive Industry General", "Changes in Law and Governmental Regulation", "Pandemics and Epidemics, Force Majeure Events, Natural Disasters, Terrorist Activities, Political and Civil Unrest or War, and Other Outbreaks" and "Financial Viability of Suppliers and Key Suppliers" in the AIF).
+It is unknown at this stage what the impact will be of the economic issues, supply chain issues, inflation and global trade or political issues on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes or pandemic or war or threatened or anticipated war or terrorist activities or technology shifts such as electrification or AI (see "Trade Policies and Resulting Impact" under "Automotive Industry General" and "Trade Restrictions and Disputes" and "Changes in Law and

+Governmental Regulation" and "Pandemics and Epidemics, Force Majeure Events, Natural Disasters, Terrorist Activities, Political and Civil Unrest or War, and Other Outbreaks" and "Financial Viability of Suppliers and Key Suppliers" and "Fluctuation of Operating Results" in the AIF).

 The above factors, or a worsening of any of the above factors, new factors and/or other factors may result in lower consumer confidence.
-Consumer confidence has a significant impact on consumer demand for vehicles, which in turn impacts vehicle production and vehicle sales.
+Consumer confidence or higher prices for vehicles has a significant impact on consumer demand for vehicles, which in turn impacts vehicle production and vehicle sales.
 A significant decline in vehicle production volumes from current levels could have a material adverse effect on profitability and the Company's financial condition.
 An economic downturn or other adverse industry conditions that result in even a relatively modest decline in vehicle production levels could reduce the Company's sales and thereby have an adverse impact on the Company's financial condition, results of operations and cash flows.
 The automotive industry is subject to rapid technological change, vigorous competition, short product life cycles and cyclical consumer demand patterns.
 When the Company's customers are adversely affected by these factors, the Company may be similarly affected to the extent that the Company's customers reduce the volume of orders for and sales of the Company's products.